-additional class fees may apply - see the Timetable twu.ca/academics/office-registrar/course-timetable Withholding of Documents If there is any outstanding indebtedness to the University, degree parchments and transcripts are not released and other services may be withheld until such matters have been cleared with the Office of the Registrar.
-Graduate Interdisciplinary MA in the Humanities (English, History, Philosophy) Myron Penner, Ph.D., Director Description The Master of Arts (MA) in the Humanities is an interdisciplinary program, focusing on the disciplines of English, History, and Philosophy.
+Students who come for short-term programs and who will reside in BC for less than three months must provide proof of personal medical insurance coverage when they register at TWU.
+Withholding of Documents If there is any outstanding indebtedness to the University, degree parchments and transcripts are not released and other services may be withheld until such matters have been cleared with the Office of the Registrar.
+Graduate Programs Graduate Interdisciplinary MA in the Humanities (English, History, Philosophy) Myron Penner, Ph.D., Director The Master of Arts (MA) in the Humanities is an interdisciplinary program, focusing on the disciplines of English, History, and Philosophy.
 Students may choose either a general program of study in all three disciplines or a greater level of specialization in one of the disciplines.
 The program may be completed in four semesters or in several years on a part-time basis.
 It combines the disciplines of English, History, and Philosophy to analyze significant aspects of Western culture, including those that are rooted in, are impacted by, and/or are challenges to a Christian world view.
 It specifically focuses on such themes of cultural formation as: humanity's purpose in the world; the values, traditions, mores, and belief systems that inform personal and corporate relationships; and the context within which communities function.
 The cross-disciplinary integration of faith and learning, focused on but not limited to Christian thought and action, encourages students to explore and examine the ideals of truth, goodness (virtue), and beauty.
 Note: This program is offered under the written consent of the Minister of Advanced Education effective April 12, 2005 (renewed March 31, 2010), having undergone a quality assessment process and been found to meet the criteria established by the Minister.
 Nevertheless, prospective students are responsible for satisfying themselves that the program and the degree are appropriate to their needs (for example, acceptable to potential employers, professional licensing bodies, or other educational institutions).
 Purpose The MA Humanities program provides a graduate-level competency that prepares students for admission to related doctoral programs.
 In addition, it is of interest to teaching professionals who wish to further their own education through advanced training in the key high school subjects of English, history, or philosophy, which will equip them for effective service in their educational and social context.
 Other professionals, working in fields such as administration, communication and writing, social service and ministry, have benefited from the program and some students have found it excellent preparation for law school.
 The program enhances leadership potential through development of the skills of analysis, critical thinking, research and communication, and strengthens each student's ability to evaluate cultural trends from historical, philosophical, and literary perspectives.
 Admission Requirements Normally one of the following: